-A vote to "abstain" on Proposal 1 indicates that your shares will not be voted for such matter and will have the effect of a vote against the proposal.
+A vote to "abstain" on Proposal 1 indicates that your shares will not be voted for such matter and will have no effect on the outcome of the vote.

-A vote to "abstain" on Proposals 2 and 3 indicates that your shares will not be voted for such matters and will have no effect on the outcome of the vote.
+A vote to "abstain" on Proposals 2 indicates that your shares will not be voted for such matter and will have no effect on the outcome of the vote.